-Use this measurements to choose the right size to your easy cardigan.
-It is supposed to be loose fitted except for the sleeves.
+Use these measurements to choose the right size to your easy cardigan.
+It is supposed to be loosely fitted except for the sleeves.
 Remember that the front drape can also become a hoodie.

 Step One: Preparing the fabric for your easy cardigan

 My recommendation when working with knits is always to lay the fabric the night before and work on it the next day.
 I find when I do this there are no ripples or bubbles in my stitches.